Spirent/cloudsure/documentation/testcase-overview.md

 > Note: Every testcase requires all of the these sections, except analytics which is optional.

-### Information
+## Information
 This section provides basic information about each testcase, and includes the following attributes:

 - **Name:** A short meaningful name to make a test case easy to find.
-- **Description (optional):** A more verbose statement about the testcase.
+- **Description (optional):** This is a more verbose statement about the testcase that makes it clearer what it does
-- Unique ID
-- Date Created/Updated
-- Creator/Updator
-- Tags (optional)
+- **Unique ID:** This is to simplify to the identification of a testcase using the common format of "XXX-123".
+Not two testcases can have the same number.
+- **Date Created/Updated** This is the date when the testcase created or updated a testcase.
+- **Creator/Updator:** This is the name of the person who created or updated a testcase.
+- **Tags (optional):** These are single word descriptors, or keywords that allow a user to more easily search.

-### Environment
+## Environment
-These attributes are used to define where the testcase will be run:
+This section defines where a testcase will be executed.
+This is typically a Kubernetes namespace or cluster, and defined a user's account and access rights.

+A testcase can include all the attributes within the testcase itself, or a testcase reference ("point to") to a seperate Enviroment spec by name.

+Here are the Environment attributes:

 - Environment Name
 - Auth Type
 - API Endpoint